LHarveyDev/homes-for-hounds/README.md

   1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

      1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath the title there is a Hero Image.
-In the bottom half of the index page there is information and links to furthur reading.
+In the bottom half of the index page there is information about the organisation and links to direct the user to relevant pages and furthur reading.
-     2. The main points are made immediately with the Hero Image and About Us section of text.
+     2. The main points are made immediately with the Hero Image and What We Do section of text.
      3. The user has two options, use the navigation buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.

   2. As a First Time Visitor, I want them to be able to easily navigate throughout the site to find content.

      1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what page they will end up at clearly.
+At the top of each page there is a navigation bar, each link describes what page they will end up at clearly.
-     2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-     3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+     2. Throughout the site there are links to take the user directly to relevant pages rather than have to scroll up and use the navigation bar.

   3. As a First Time Visitor, I want to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.

-     1. Once the new visitor has read the About Us and Latest News text, they will see the social media links in the footer.
+     1. Once the new visitor has read the What We Do and Latest News text, they will see the social media links in the footer.
      2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+     3. The Home page contains a testimonial which provides a real life opinion of the organisation and increases trust .
-     3. On the Get in Touch page, the user is told that alternatively they can contact the organisation on social media and directs them to the links in the footer.
+     4. On the Get in Touch page, the user is told that alternatively they can contact the organisation on social media and directs them to the links in the footer.

 - #### Returning Visitor Goals

   1. As a Returning Visitor, I want to view the new dogs and see the latest news.

      1. These are clearly shown in the nav bar and on the Home page.
+     2. Links throughout the Home page direct users to the 'Meet our Dogs' page.

   2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

-     1. The navigation bar clearly highlights the "Contact Us" Page.
+     1. The navigation bar clearly highlights the 'Contact Us' Page.
      2. Here they can fill out the form on the page or are told that alternatively they can email or message the organisation on social media.
      3. The footer contains links to the organisations Facebook, Twitter, YouTube and Instagram page.
      4. Whichever link they click, it will open up in a new tab to ensure the user can easily get back to the website.

   3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.

      1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.

 - #### Frequent User Goals